The Cariboo Trail

 The Cariboo Trail is a 1950 American Western film directed by Edwin L. Marin and starring Randolph Scott.
+Set during the Cariboo Gold Rush, the film is about an American cattle herder (Scott) looking to raise cattle in the Cariboo region of British Columbia, but comes into conflict with a local businessman (Jory).

-It was the final film appearance of George "Gabby" Hayes.
+It was the final film appearance of George "Gabby" Hayes before his death on February 9, 1969.

 Plot

 Montanans Jim Redfern and Mike Evans head into Canada's British Columbia via the Cariboo Trail intent on raising cattle and digging for gold but find trouble instead.